 Job design studies explored a new field when behavioral scientists focused on identifying various job dimensions that would improve simultaneously the efficiency of organizations and the job satisfaction of employees.
 One significant approach to job design is the job-characteristics model developed by Richard Hackman and Greg Oldham.

 The Job characteristics model (jcm) is a theory that purports that three psychological states (experiencing meaningfulness of the work performed, responsibility for work outcomes, and knowledge of the results of the work performed) of a jobholder result in improved work performance, internal motivation, and lower absenteeism and turnover.

-In contrast to job rotation, job enlargement, and job enrichment, which focus on providing variety in job tasks, the job characteristic model (JCM) is an approach to job redesign that seeks to formulate jobs in ways that motivate workers and lead to positive work outcomes.
+In contrast to job rotation Opens in new window, job enlargement Opens in new window, and job enrichment Opens in new window, which focus on providing variety in job tasks, the job characteristic model (JCM) is an approach to job redesign that seeks to formulate jobs in ways that motivate workers and lead to positive work outcomes.
 It suggests that jobs should be diagnosed and improved along five core dimensions.

 As shown in Figure below, the primary goal of the model is to create jobs that result in positive personal and work outcomes.

 Hackman and Oldham (1976, 1980) proposed the job characteristics theory to suggest that five job characteristics produce critical psychological states in the job holder, and ultimately result in a set of positive work-related outcomes.

 Their job characteristic model proposes that three psychological states of a jobholder results in improved work performance, internal motivation, and lower absenteeism and turnover.
 According to this model, a motivated, satisfied, and productive employee

 - has knowledge of the results of the work performed.

 Hackman and Oldham believe that five core job dimensions produce the three psychological states.
 The five core dimensions that were identified are as follows: